ibm-cloud-docs/EventStreams-gen2/connecting_es.md

 ### Create an SSH key
 {: #create_a_ssh_key}

-1. [Create an SSH key](https://cloud.ibm.com/infrastructure/compute/sshKeys) in the same region as the VPC.
+1. [Create an SSH key](https://cloud.ibm.com/infrastructure/compute/sshKeys){: external} in the same region as the VPC.

 2. Once your key is ready, move it to the .ssh directory on your local machine to follow best practices for secure SSH key management.